essans/RasPi/docs/source/initialSetup.rst

 Enable VNC access
 =================

-In the same way that SSH allows access to the command line of the raspberry pi,  VNC (Virtual Networking Computing) allows access to the GUI of the raspberry pi if/when needed.
+In the same way that SSH (Secure Shell) allows access to the command line of the raspberry pi,  VNC (Virtual Networking Computing) allows access to the GUI of the raspberry pi if/when needed.

 1) Enable VNC via ```sudo raspi-config``` if not already done.